pivotal-cf/docs-pks/_plans.hbs.md

 {{# evalExpression "current_page.data.windowsclusters == true"}}
 1. Under **Kubelet customization - Windows pause image location**, enter the location of your Windows pause image.
-The **Kubelet customization - Windows pause image location** default value of `mcr.microsoft.com/k8s/core/pause:3.6` configures Tanzu Kubernetes Grid Integrated Edition to pull the Windows pause image from the Microsoft Docker registry.
+The **Kubelet customization - Windows pause image location** default value of `mcr.microsoft.com/k8s/core/pause:3.6` configures {{  vars.product }} to pull the Windows pause image from the Microsoft Docker registry.
 <br>The Microsoft Docker registry cannot be accessed from within air-gapped environments.
 If you want to deploy Windows pods in an air-gapped environment you must upload a Windows pause image to an accessible private registry, and configure the **Kubelet customization -